mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/overview/pipelines/index.md

 ## Creating a pipeline with resize stages

-In this section we will create a pipepline that showcases the **Resize Server Group** stage type.
+In this section we will create a pipeline that showcases the **Resize Server Group** stage type.
 We target the server group that we created in the previous section.

-1. The first resize stage does a **Scale Down** by 5 instances
+1. The first resize stage does a **Scale Down** by 5 instances.

 [<img src="/services/spinnaker/0.3.1-1.9.2/img/pipe10.png"/>](/services/spinnaker/0.3.1-1.9.2/img/pipe10.png)